Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

      - Full Map Coverage: Ensures the map fills its container using width: 100% and height: 100%.
      - Absolute Positioning: Uses position: absolute with top: 0 and left: 0 to layer the map correctly inside its wrapper.
      - Min-Height Safeguard: Applies a minimum height (400px) to prevent rendering issues where the map may appear blank due to no vertical space being allocated — especially useful for mobile views or when containers collapse.

-### `chatbox.js`:
-   * A floating chatbot that assists users by combining Firestore search and Gemini AI responses to provide answers about campus resources.
-   * Features:
-     - Opens as a chat bubble in the corner of the screen.
-     - Responds to user queries about buildings, directions, services, etc.
-     - First checks Firestore for matches; if none, it defers to Gemini AI.
-     - Maintains chat history per session, styled with Tailwind.
-     - Offers clear buttons to send messages, clear history, and toggle visibility.

 ## `/src/services`: